Tone Loc: Health issues

-Tone Lōc has collapsed onstage multiple times since 1995; some if not all of these collapses have been due to seizures, according to at least one report.
+Tone Loc has collapsed onstage multiple times since 1995; some if not all of these collapses have been due to seizures, according to at least one report.
 On May 29, 2009, he was rushed to a hospital after collapsing during a concert in Pensacola, Florida.
 The rapper cut his elbow when he fell and was released the same day.

 On October 15, 2011, Lōc was hospitalized for exhaustion after collapsing onstage during a concert in Atlanta, Georgia.
 He was taken to a local hospital and intravenously rehydrated.
 Another similar incident occurred in 2012.
 On March 16, 2013, he collapsed onstage at a performance at the Bridge Bash in Des Moines, Iowa, but refused hospital care.
 Lōc collapsed onstage on December 6, 2013, during a performance in San Francisco, California, and collapsed again on November 26, 2016, during a performance in Sioux Falls, South Dakota, but he later returned to the stage.